-The DSPS Director or designee maintains a plan and procedures for informing students of their rights as a student with a disability.
+The DSPS Director or designee shall maintain a plan and procedures for informing students of their rights as a student with a disability.

-The DSPS Director or designee maintains a plan and procedures for maintaining disability-related student records.
+The DSPS Director or designee shall maintain a plan and procedures for maintaining disability-related student records.